 ADS: Access and Disability Services

-CAPS: Counseling and Psychological Services
+CAPS: Counseling & Psychological Services

-CCPA: Center for Career and Professional Advising
+CCPA: Career and Professional Advising

-CPGC: Center for Peace and Global Citizenship
+CPGC: The Center for Peace and Global Citizenship

 DC: Dining Center

-FYDC: First Year Dean’s Council
+FYDC: First-Year Dean’s Council

-GIAC: Gardner Integrated Athletic Center
+GIAC: Douglas B. Gardner ’83 Integrated Athletic Center (GIAC)

 HCA: Haverford College Apartments

-KINSC: Koshland Integrated Natural Science Center
+KINSC: Marian E. Koshland Integrated Natural Sciences Center

 OMA: Office of Multicultural Affairs